What is a myelogram?

 Purpose of a myelogram test

 A myelogram is an imaging test in which contrast dye is injected directly into the spinal canal in order to better reveal spine problems on an X-ray or CT scan.
-It is used primarily when an MRI or CT scan alone does not reveal enough information about the cause of neck pain or back pain.
+It can be used primarily when an MRI or CT scan does not reveal enough information about the cause of neck pain or back pain.
 However, as MRI and CT scan technology have improved, the use of a myelogram has become less common.

 When the dye has spread throughout the spine, a medical professional can use the X-ray or CT scan image to locate the source of neck or back pain.
 Conditions that can be detected through the use of a myelogram include: